-From Slave Trade to African Union 0.5 unit Prerequisite: 1.0 unit of 2000 level history or permission of the instructor
+From Slave Trade to African Union 0.5 unit

+Prerequisite: 1.0 unit of history at any level or permission of the instructor

 A survey of African societies during the modern era.
 This course will challenge Western narratives about Africa that emphasize the legacy of European exploitation and ask students to conceptualize a history of modernity from an African perspective.